crowdproj/crowdproj-code-generator/README.md

 # Modular Kotlin code generator based on OpenAPI

 This code generates kotlin code in modular style that is used in CrowdProj projects.
-Right now (version 0.0.6) onlyAPI models generation is fixed in respect to default OpenAPI generators.
+Right now (version 0.0.6) only API models generation is fixed in respect to the default OpenAPI generators.
 So, the OpenAPI specs with discriminators are now correctly generated with the sealed classes and correct discriminator field.
 The generated models use Kotlin multiplatform kotlinx.serialization library and are prepared for the multiplatform projects.

 ## Roadmap

 The further plans include:

 1. Generation of the internal models
 2. Support several backend frameworks
 3. Generation of the storage models together with different databases repositories.
+4. Frontend and mobile apps forms generation

 ## Usage

-See the example of usege in [the test project](crowdproj-generator-test).
+See the example of usage in [the test project](crowdproj-generator-test).

 ## License